-The discussion within Section 6 quantifies the impacts from the aquifer testing, the hydrologic connection between wells and the estimated drawdown from the maximum requested production (2.5 mgd) with no recharge.
+The discussion within Section 6 quantifies the impacts from the aquifer testing, the hydrologic connection between wells and the estimated drawdown from production with no recharge.
 The modeled drawdown after 1 year and 7 years shows a reduction in water level at the monitoring wells.
+The water level in these wells, however, is still above the level of the Cow Creek.
+This indicates that wells completed into the Cow Creek would still be able to produce since the formation is still fully saturated.
 Most all of the wells in the area are domestic wells which should be able to produce the BSEACD's limit of 10,000 gallons per day if the pump is set at a deep enough level.
 Some wells could need to have their pumps lowered and/or resized.
 For example, the Wood 01 well has a pump setting of 500 ft. with a modeled estimated combined drawdown from static water level of 526 ft.
-Pump depths would need to be acquired for wells within a 1 to 2 mile area and evaluated to determine if a new pump or deeper setting might be required over time assuming that the actual drawdown from EP's pumping at the maximum rate of 2,5 mgd tracks the modeled drawdown calculated using the Theis Equation.
+Pump depths would need to be acquired for wells within a 1 to 2 mile area and evaluated to determine if a new pump or deeper setting might be required over time.